wasiur/wasiur.github.io/Miscellanea/README.md

 2. Bulletin of Mathematical Biology
 3. Stochastic Processes and their Applications
 4. Stochastics (Taylor & Francis)
+5. SIAM Multiscale Modeling & Simulation
-5. Journal of Mathematical Biology
+6. Journal of Mathematical Biology
-6. PLOS ONE
+7. PLOS ONE
-7. Mathematical Biosciences
+8. Mathematical Biosciences
-8. Journal of Chemical Physics
+9. Journal of Chemical Physics
-9. Mathematical Biosciences and Engineering
+10. Mathematical Biosciences and Engineering
-10. European Journal of Control
+11. European Journal of Control
-11. Journal of Mathematical Physics
+12. Journal of Mathematical Physics
-12. Journal of Mathematics in Industry
+13. Journal of Mathematics in Industry
-13. Journal of Mathematical Analysis and Applications
+14. Journal of Mathematical Analysis and Applications
-14. IEEE Transactions on Automatic Control
+15. IEEE Transactions on Automatic Control
-15. IEEE Control System Letters
+16. IEEE Control System Letters
-16. IEEE Transactions on Networking
+17. IEEE Transactions on Networking
-17. IEEE Transactions on Control of Network Systems
+18. IEEE Transactions on Control of Network Systems
-18. Journal of Scientific Research
+19. Journal of Scientific Research